kineticstoolkit/kineticstoolkit_doc/html/_sources/python_conditions.md

 ## 📄 Boolean operators

-It is possible to construct complex comparisons by combining the results of many comparisons, using the logical operators `not`, `and` and `or`.
+We can construct complex comparisons by combining the results of many comparisons, using the logical operators `not`, `and` and `or`.
 These operators are specifically aimed to compare booleans.

 The `not` operator inverts the value of a `bool`:
 ```{code-cell}